 For more details, Leeds Run Routes has directions, as well as a number of other running routes!

 Looking for a Run Group

 There are also plenty of running groups to choose from.
 The Leeds Girls Can a women’s only running group held on Thursdays hosts couch to 5K sessions.
-There is the Stair Running group on a Sunday afternoon a 5K Parkrun that occurs every Saturday.
+There is also a 5K Parkrun that occurs every Saturday.

 Within a couple of minutes drive you will also find the Leeds Industrial Museum, The Climbing Lab and Armley Leisure Centre.
 Cardigan Fields is also a short drive away and has a cinema, bowling, Lazer Zone, and a wide range of food outlets.

 Armley park is a charming mix of green trees, open space and beautiful architectural gems.
 However, it has quite a bit of history!